 John Ehrenkranz, Joel’s 47-year-old son, worked as a managing director at Morgan Stanley Capital Partners, the brokerage’s merchant-banking division, from 1996 until 2004, when he joined his father’s investment-management business, according to regulatory filings.
 The elder Ehrenkranz is active in the same New York philanthropic circles as Mack, serving as a trustee at the Whitney Museum of American Art, the Museum of Modern Art, the Mount Sinai Medical Center and the New York University School of Law.

-Joel and his brother Sanford, 73, started a tax and estate planning legal practice 46 years ago that catered to high-net- worth individuals, such as the Lauder family, SEC filings show (EL).
+Joel and his brother Sanford, 73, started a tax and estate planning legal practice 46 years ago that catered to high-net- worth individuals, such as the Lauder family, SEC filings show (EL:US).
 According to court documents, Joel was an executor for the estate of Alan Tishman, the real estate developer who “helped transform New York’s skyline,” according to the New York Times.